The Best Dropbox Alternatives: Seafile vs NextCloud vs Syncthing

 All of these file-syncing Dropbox alternatives have features to access, sync, and share data across various devices.
-On top of that, each of them provides services like audio/video/text chat, or calendar/contact/mail integration, and much more.
+On top of that, each of them provides services like audio/video/text chat, or the calendar/contact/mail integration, and much more.

 But before we dive deep into the features, it’s important to note that Syncthing is a lightweight peer-to-peer synchronization solution. that means that there’s no central third-party server holding a copy of all your data.
 Syncthing synchronizes files direction between all the machines which need access to those files.